 Alternative uses for eggs you've never thought of

-- World Egg Day is acknowledged every year on the second Friday in October.
-It's celebrated around the globe and helps raise awareness of the benefits of eggs and their importance in human nutrition.
+- Did you know that the second Friday of October is celebrated as World Egg Day?
+It is a special dedicated to raising awareness of the benefits of eggs and their importance in human nutrition.
 But there's a lot more to an egg than meets the eye.
 For example, did you know that egg white can be used as a natural skin care solution, or as a glue?
 And that egg yolk can help revitalize nails, and also works as a hangover cure?
 Bet you didn't.
 So, here's a chance to get all egg-cited as you browse through the gallery and take a look at some amazing alternative uses for eggs.

 Hair conditioner - How much do you spend on hair products?
 A small fortune, no doubt.
 But next time you condition your hair, try this alternative: whisk up egg yolk with a dab of honey and a dash of olive oil.
 Leave it on your hair for 30 minutes before rinsing.
 Your hair care routine will never be the same again.